Emergency Broadcast Network: History

 The first EBN video project was a musical remix of the Gulf War, created in 1991 as the war was still ongoing.
 Pearson cited their interest in how the media turned information about the war into entertainment as an inspiration for the band.
 The VHS tape of the remix project, which contained the George H. W. Bush "We Will Rock You" cover, became a viral underground hit, and was distributed widely by fans as bootleg copies.
 In the summer of 1991, EBN traveled with the first Lollapalooza tour, distributing tapes and showing their videos on a modified station wagon with TVs on the roof.
 The group also became well known for their media sculptures and stage props which were created by Gardner Post.

 Bono of U2 took notice of their work and hired them to provide visuals for their Zoo TV Tour.
 EBN's video work featured prominently into the show, and their "We Will Rock You" cover was played at the beginning of each show.
 EBN also produced visuals for The Edge's performance of "Numb" on the 1993 MTV Video Music Awards.
 In addition to the visuals, audio from those clips were featured in the live performance to create rhythmic effects.
 In 1997, EBN collaborated with U2 for an MTV miniseries, ZooTV: The Television Program, which featured satirical videos and remixes.
 In 1998, EBN returned to the MTV Video Music Awards fold by designing the respective montage videos for the 1998 nominees announced in their signature "video scratching" style.

 In 1996, the group contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip produced by the Red Hot Organization.

-In 2011, EBN collaborated with Nico for the 10th Year anniversary of the EJ Midi Turntable at First Avenue.